feabhas/qemu-2/README.md

         used for this to work.

-Useful make commands when rebuilding:
+### Useful make commands when rebuilding:

         make defconfig
         make clean

+# ORGINAL README - NOT TESTED

 ## Generating Images
 * Use `./waf build qemu_image_spi` to generate `qemu_spi_flash.bin` from tintin.